 For more information on the draw see our article here.

-Three teams from Asia are still in with a chance of qualifying for RWC 2021 from Asia.
-Hong Kong will host the Asia Rugby Women’s Rugby World Cup 2021 qualifiers and take on Japan and Kazakhstan but due to COVID-19, this was delayed a number of times.
+Three teams from Asia were in with a chance of qualifying for RWC 2021.
+Hong Kong was scheduled to host the Asia Rugby Women’s Rugby World Cup 2021 qualifiers and take on Japan and Kazakhstan but due to COVID-19, this was delayed a number of times.